ulfschneider/ulf.website/content/posts/journal/2020-06-06-i-am-not-your-negro.md

 ---
-title: I am not your Negro ★
+title: I am not your Negro
-tags: [video, social, like]
+tags: [video, social, star]
 ---
 <blockquote>"Why was it necessary to have a nigger in the first place?
 I am not a nigger.
 I am a man.
 When I´m not a nigger, and you, the white people, invented him, you got to find out why!"
 <footer>James Baldwin</footer>